metacritical/termflix/TERMFLIX_REVIEW.md

 Observations:

-- `bin/modules/search.sh` wires termflix search to these per‑site Python scripts and handles aggregation and grouping.
+- `bin/modules/search.sh` wires Termflix search to the per‑site Python scripts and handles aggregation and grouping.
 - `lib/termflix/scripts/generic_torrent_scraper.py` is an abstraction intended to implement a site scraper from a config (selectors, patterns, parsing helpers).
-- There are no obvious references to `generic_torrent_scraper.py` in the termflix runtime path; all live search traffic goes through the custom scripts.
+- There are still no references to `generic_torrent_scraper.py` in the Termflix runtime path; all live search traffic continues to go through the custom scripts.

 Conclusion:

-- `generic_torrent_scraper.py` overlaps in responsibility with the per‑site scripts but is not used.
+- `generic_torrent_scraper.py` overlaps in responsibility with the per‑site scripts but remains unused in production flows.

 Recommendation: